FredHutch/tfcb_2022/lectures/lecture04/01-first-steps.md

 to find the commands that allow you to move forward and backward by page, and use them to view `sequence.gb`.

+Additionally, sometimes you may only be interested in reading a specific part of a file.
+For this sequence file, lines containing header information start with a '\'.
+If you want to print only that, use the `grep` command
+    grep sequence.gb /

+ The general usage is
+    grep 'word' filename

 ## `man`: the built-in manual